yrikw/marketplace_app/README.md

 - People who has a kitchen garden
 - People who likes cooking
 - People who want to buy fresh vegetables and fruits from local area
-- People who want to build a connection in their local community especially if they work from home due to COIVD-19
+- People who want to build a connection in their local community especially someone who lives alone or new to Melbourne

 ### Tech stack
 - HTML